 “Now it came to pass after a long time that one of the children of Misadeus the king was smitten by a devil, and no man could cure him, for the devil was exceedingly fierce.
 And Misdaeus the king took thought and said: I will go and open the sepulchre, and take a bone of the apostle of God and hang it upon my son, and he shall be healed … and he went and opened the sepulchre, but found not the apostle there, for one of the brethren had stolen him away and taken him unto Mesopotamia; but from that place where the bones of the apostle had lain Misdaeus took dust and put it about his son’s neck, saying: I believe on thee, Jesus Christ, now that he hath left me which troubleth men and opposeth them lest they should see thee.
 And when he had hung it upon his son, the lad became whole.

-8. This prayer is a Manichaean invocation of a feminine Holy Spirit, according to Prof. F.C.
+9. This prayer is a Manichaean invocation of a feminine Holy Spirit, according to Prof F.C.
 Burkitt in a note in the Oxford edition of the Acts of Thomas that we are following, though it has been bowdlerized by the translator in favour of conventional Christian phraseology.
-The story itself is Syro-Persian, set in some corner of the Parthian Empire, as indicated by the style of living and distinctive cultural ambiance.
-It is not Indian, not even North-West Indian, and the suggestion by Tamil Christian apologists that it is South Indian is asinine.
+The story itself is Syro-Persian, set in some corner of the Parthian Empire, as indicated by the style of living and cultural ambiance.
+It is not Indian, not even North-West Indian, and the suggestion by Tamil Christian apologists that it is South Indian is absurd.

-9. This king is better known by his Persian name, Mazdai (Masdai), which is found in the Syriac version of the Acts (Misdaeus is Greek).
+10. This king is better known by his Persian name, Mazdai or Masdai, which is found in the Syriac version of the Acts (Misdaeus or Misdeus is Latin, Misdeos is Greek).
 It specifically denotes a Zoroastrian ruler.
 He has no known historical counterpart and the Acts gives no vital information about him except to say that he rules in “a desert country”.
-Some Catholic writers try to make him into a first century king of Mylapore, but the Acts does not support so far-fetched a proposition.
+Some Catholic writers try to make him into a first century king called Mahadev or Mahadevan, or a Brahmin priest called Mahan of Mylapore, but the Acts does not support so far-fetched a proposition.